 These two examples show the existence of reasonable phenomenological Lagrangian descriptions of DCRS.
 They have the appealing that they are geometric actions.
 They correspond to non-renormalizable theories and must be understood as phenomenological models.
 In general, the models of the examples (7.2) and (7.3) are non-renormalizable.
-However, renormalizability is not a fundamental requirement, in the context of action functional describing DCRS.
+However, renormalizability is not a fundamental requirement, in the context of the action functional description of DCRS.
 This is because the degrees of freedom in the actions describe the DCRS degrees of freedom as well at the fundamental scale density.
 Therefore, large energy scaling invariance is not required.